 We aim to support the widest array of browsers and assistive technologies as possible, so our users can choose the best fitting tools for them, with as few limitations as possible.
 Therefore, we have worked very hard to be able to support all major systems that comprise over 95% of the user market share including Google Chrome, Mozilla Firefox, Apple Safari, Opera and Microsoft Edge, JAWS, and NVDA (screen readers), both for Windows and for MAC users.

 Notes, comments, and feedback

 Despite our very best efforts to allow anybody to adjust the website to their needs, there may still be pages or sections that are not fully accessible, are in the process of becoming accessible, or are lacking an adequate technological solution to make them accessible.
 Still, we are continually improving our accessibility, adding, updating, and improving its options and features, and developing and adopting new technologies.
 All this is meant to reach the optimal level of accessibility, following technological advancements.
-If you do encounter an accessibility issue, please be sure to specify the web page, and we will make all reasonable efforts to make that page accessible for you or offer a solution.
+If you do encounter an accessibility issue, please be sure to specify the web page and the issue, and we will make reasonable efforts to make that page accessible for you or offer a solution.
 In addition, our customer service is available during normal business hours to further assist as best as possible.
-Email communication will be responded to within 5 business days.
+Email communication will be responded to within 3 business days.
 If you wish to contact the website's owner please use the following email firstname.lastname@example.org or our customer service during normal business hours, Monday through Friday 9am to 5pm, EST, at 561-824-2400.